cainam/home-cluster-deployment/ansible/auth.md

 - two separate oauth2-proxys doesn't work, because istio allows only one CUSTOM AuthorizationPolicy per workload (gateway)
 - oauth2-proxy allows to configure two provider (allowing two different issuerURLs), but only the first is recognized (feature not implemented) https://github.com/oauth2-proxy/oauth2-proxy/issues/926
 - looked at WASM but future unclear (https://github.com/envoyproxy/envoy/issues/35420)
-- but got it finally working with an EnvoyFilter containing a Lua script modifying the location header for redirection
+- but got it finally working with an EnvoyFilter containing a Lua script modifying the location header for redirection and lua:info loglevel set via podAnnotation to gateway deployment

 lua TODO:
-- how to apply EnvoyProxy only for a certain domain or host requested? only critical is logged: istioctl proxy-config log . --level lua:info
+- how to apply EnvoyProxy only for a certain domain or host requested?
-  Options for --level are lua:debug, lua:info, lua:warning.
-Hope this helps

 ## hydra deployment
 a dedicated hydra-config helm chart is deployed